TurboWarp/extensions/docs/Fakemon/Locale.md

 ```scratchblocks
 merge current translation information with JSON [{}] ::#2a5fa0
 ```
-This block takes the current translation information and sets the values of the keys defined in the input to their new values.
-This can both replace and add new keys.
+This block uses the newly-provided JSON to update the existing global translation information by keeping the information that only exists in the original object and adding the new object's values from there.
+Keys from both objects will use the new values.

 You can get the global information with this block:
 ```scratchblocks